Rafael Devers Player Props: Red Sox vs. Pirates

 Pirates Pitching Rankings (2022)

-- The 25-year-old righty started and threw four innings when he last appeared on Wednesday, Oct.
-5 against the St. Louis Cardinals.
+- The 23-year-old righty last appeared Sunday, Oct.
+2 against the St. Louis Cardinals, when he started and went three innings.

 © 2023 Data Skrive.
 All rights reserved.